C-memory-object-model-study-group/c-mom-sg/notes/cmom-0009-2021-06-14-clarifying-uninitialised-reads-v8.md

 There are some cases where it has to be deemed an error to read a specific object representation, e.g. to let some implementations trap - these cases are now rare, but they include signalling NaNs and perhaps other exotic number formats.
-(An explicit licence to report an error would cover those.)
+Call these "true trap representations" for now.

 There are some cases where it has to be deemed an error to operate on the result of a read of a specific object representation - primarily